 Sunset dinner cruises

-Experience the Sea of Cortez at sunset with a great meal – a fantastic way to end a fun-filled day.
+Experience the Sea of Cortez at sunset with a great meal – a fantastic way to end the day. – $30

 An estuary is a partially enclosed bay where freshwater flows into the ocean.
-If you’re feeling like swimming, but don’t want to brave the crowded beachfront, swimming in the estuary might be your idea of a perfect, laid-back day.
+If you feel like swimming but don’t want to brave the crowded beachfront, swimming in the estuary might be your idea of a perfect, laid-back day. – Free

-Puerto Peñasco first began as a fishing village many years ago and today it’s still famous for its world-class fishing.
-Take a guided ocean trip in search of the perfect catch and come back with a few fish stories to share.
+Puerto Peñasco began as a fishing village many years ago and is still famous for its world-class fishing.
+Take a guided ocean trip in search of the perfect catch and come back with a few fish stories to share. – $30/half day

 Casa de Paz

-A five-bedroom guest house that houses up to 20 guests in a warm home atmosphere, and is located in a private, gated community only one block from the water’s edge.
+An accommodation that is often used in our programs, Casa de Paz is a five-bedroom guest house that houses up to 20 guests in a warm homey atmosphere and is located in a private, gated community only one block from the water’s edge.

 We love our staff and we are positive that you will too!
 Each staff member is professional, courteous, and has the same passion as you do: to serve others.